Technical Assistance Services

 Grievance Procedure

-If you are denied, and/or not satisfied with DRW services, you may view information about our Grievance Procedure and Form here.
+If Disability Rights Washington denies you services or you are not satisfied with our services, you may view information about our Grievance Procedure and Form here.

 Advocate in a Timely Manner